statamic/docs/content/collections/extending-docs/bard.md

 });
 ```

-You can also reconfigure extensions (e.g. to add classes to elements or to disable specific smart typography rules):
+You can also reconfigure extensions (e.g. to add tailwind classes to headings or disable specific smart typography rules):

 ```js
 Statamic.$bard.replaceExtension('heading', ({ extension, bard }) => {